Kid Rock Says Trump Is ‘Way Cooler’ Than Obama

 “There’s a whole lot of people in this country that do give you a lot of credit for everything you’ve been doing for this country.
 We know that some people don’t give you as much as maybe they should sometimes.”

-The Inquisitr says that Kid Rock (whose real name is Robert Ritchie) has considered going into politics himself, and even considered running for Sen. Debbie Stabenow’s seat in the entertainer’s native Michigan.
+The Inquisitr reports that Kid Rock (whose real name is Robert Ritchie) has considered going into politics himself, and even considered running for Sen. Debbie Stabenow’s seat in the entertainer’s native, Michigan.

 Though ultimately, Kid Rock decided not to run for Sen. Stabenow’s seat, he admitted that she’s “good at politics,” but he thinks she has been dropping the ball when it comes to serving the working class.
 When he announced that he wouldn’t run for her seat, he posted on Facebook that he would keep “doing what I do best, which is being a voice for tax paying, hard working AMERICANS.”